Ladysmith, British Columbia: History

 Ladysmith experienced significant unrest and violence during the Vancouver Island coal miners' strike of 1912–1914.
 The miners were striking because of a variety of long-standing safety concerns.
 During the strike, militia were dispatched to put down unrest and protect property.

 The Seaforth Highlanders of Canada first saw active service in the summer of 1912 when rallies by striking coal miners in the area around Nanaimo led to rioting.
 A company from the Seaforths was sent to garrison the area.
 Order was eventually restored and maintained until the unit was called back to mobilize for war in August 1914.

 In 2017, Ladysmith's historic First Avenue was named the best street in Canada by the Canadian Institute of Planners.

 Demographics

-In the 2021 Census of Population conducted by Statistics Canada, Ladysmith had a population of 8,990 living in 3,926 of its 4,079 total private dwellings, a change of from its 2016 population of 8,537.
+In the 2021 Census of Population conducted by Statistics Canada, Ladysmith had a population of 8,990 living in 3,926 of its 4,079 total private dwellings.
+This was an increase of from its 2016 population of 8,537.
 With a land area of 12.04 km2, it had a population density of in 2021.